Friday, October 28, 2011

 So our sexy little vamps were sandwiched between two zombie movies.

 DEADHEADS is a goofy, fun zombie romantic comedy.
 Mike Kellerman returns to consciousness in a freezer three years after dying.
 There's a zombie outbreak going on, so it takes him a little time to realize that he, too, is dead.
-Just, he's a walking and talking zombie.
+Just, he's a walking and

 And he wants to get back to the girl he loves.
 He's just unsure how it will go, him being dead and all.
 Fortunately, he quickly attracts a wingman, also talking-dead Brent Guthrie, who won't let him let himself down.
 Soon they're driving across the country, with badass government agents in hot pursuit.